Is alcohol harming your stomach?

 How too much alcohol can cause much more than an upset tummy.

-“If you drink within the government's daily unit guidelines then it’s unlikely that alcohol will have a lasting effect on your digestive system,” says Dr Kieran Moriarty, Consultant Gastroenterologist and spokesperson for the British Society of Gastroenterology.
+“If you drink within the government's lower risk guidelines then it’s unlikely that alcohol will have a lasting effect on your digestive system,” says Dr Kieran Moriarty, Consultant Gastroenterologist and spokesperson for the British Society of Gastroenterology.
 “However, drinking heavily can cause a number of problems.”

 Dr Moriarty points out that vomiting, especially if you’re very drunk and not in control, carries its own risks.